-Diskeeper Administrator can be installed from a CD-ROM, or it may be downloaded from the Web.
-This procedure applies to both methods.
+Diskeeper Administrator is installed from an installation package downloaded from the Web.
 Before you start the installation, please note the following:

 • You must be logged into an account that is a member of the Administrators group to install Diskeeper Administrator.